rjbderooij/blindData_Git/README.md

 - plotRegression

 The helper functions have the same start of their name but have an addition at the end.
 For example: blindDataRegression_AddBiasToCoefficients

-Namespace file is made with: devtools::document()

-Updating blindData documentation Warning: Version of roxygen2 last used with this package is 7.1.1.9000.
-You only have version 7.1.0 Loading blindData